How to Make Mitered Binding Corners

 green and white quilt with a clover

-1. When applying the binding to the right side of the quilt sandwich and approaching the corner, remember to stop 1/4” from the edge of the quilt top shown here marked with a pin. close up of a sewing machine on green fabricm
+2. When applying the binding to the right side of the quilt sandwich and approaching the corner, stop ¼ inch from the edge of the quilt top, as shown here, marked with a pin.

 making a reinforcement stitch